Hanyu Pinyin

 But all these advantages derive from the adoption of a sound-based spelling, not from the specific system.
 Even the Wade-Giles system of 1892 offered these benefits, and worked well for most of a century.
 But Wade-Giles was always intended as a system for specialists, and as China awoke from its Great Slumber, reformers became more ambitious: they wanted a true phonetic spelling system that would replace characters for the general population.

-During the Second World War, American pilots were flying missions over China against the Japanese, and they sometimes found themselves in the middle of nowhere after being shot down, bailing out or crash-landing.
-In order to enable them to communicate with their Chinese allies on the ground, the US Army began to teach pilots some Chinese, using a system developed at Yale University: the Yale Romanization.
-This was the first ever practical romanization of Chinese.
+During the Second World War, American pilots were flying missions over China against the Japanese, and they sometimes found themselves in the middle of nowhere after being shot down, bailing out, or crash-landing.
+In order to enable them to talk to their Chinese allies on the ground, the US Army began to teach pilots some Chinese, using a romanization developed at Yale University: the Yale Romanization.
+This was the first ever practical romanization of Chinese, and the first one to use diacritics for tones.
+But it was designed for Americans, and needed to be adapted for Chinese use.

 There are a few other cases that we would like to fix, if we could add a few more letters to the alphabet:

-In addition, Musa writes Chinese in Character gait, so that syllables hang together as a unit.
+In addition, Musa writes Chinese in Fangzi gait, so that syllables hang together as a unit.
 The elements within a character are arranged differently for different tones, so different words are easier to recognize.
 But the written form still indicates the pronunciation, not the meaning!

-Musa for Chinese > |
+| Musa for Chinese > |

-© 2002-2024 The Musa Academy | musa@musa.bet | 24jun20 |
+| © 2002-2026 The Musa Academy | musa@musa.bet | 28feb26 |